ysyk2021/the-growth-mindset-athlete-techniques-for-developing-mental-toughness-and-achieving-peak-performance/src/chapter-6.md

 Conclusion
 ----------

 Effective resource management is essential for achieving peak performance in athletics and maintaining balance in all areas of life.
 By adopting a growth mindset towards resource management, athletes can effectively manage their time, budgets, staff, workload, and personal life, leading to greater success in competition and personal well-being.
-In the next chapter, we will explore the role of visualization in cultivating a growth mindset and achieving peak athletic performance.